kdgregory/log4j-aws-appenders/README.md

 Next, configure the desired appender in your Log4J properties.
 Each appender's documentation describes the complete set of configuration properties and shows a typical configuration.

-There is also an [example project](example) that exercises all of the appenders.
+There are also [example projects](examples) that exercise all of the appenders.

 ### Versions